nicolovalle/TimeDeadMapTools/README.md

 ## Running the Scripts

-`DeadMapQA.py` is the script to analyze the map content.
+`DeadMapQA.py` analyzes the map content.
 It uses `MakeCanvas.py` as library to prduce plots.
-The input is a specific ROOT based simple trees, containing the dead map and some metadata.
+The input is a specific ROOT file with simple trees, containing the dead map and some metadata.
 Such file is produced with `DeadMapTREE.C`.

 Therefore, having the deadmap `.root` object on local disk, to run the analysis on it, the chain is: